Narfware/design-patterns/README.md

 ### Singleton Pattern

 The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.

+### Factory Pattern

+The Factory Method design pattern belongs to the creational design pattern category and is used to provide an interface for creating objects in a superclass.
+It allows subclasses to alter the type of objects that will be created.
+Use it when you need to decouple the code from the classes to be instantiated and the logic grows too large, encapsulate your different logics in each class and delegate the creation to the subclass of your factory.